Resources, roles, and access control in Application Insights

 You must have Owner rights to the subscription or the resource group.

-Navigate to the resource group
+Navigate to resource group or directly to the resource itself

 Select a role